allisonvaldez/avaldez_mod8/README.txt

 function which eventually printed our results.

 (Part 2: Encrypting an Image)
+Our group declared a ImageEncrypter class to organize and contain our methods.
+As in Part 1, we created an __init__ method that initializes the state of the ImageEncrypter object with a name and a file name.
+Next we declare a method called open_image that will open our image file.
+The pixelate method returns the previously opened image and converts it into a 2D array of RGB triples.
+The encrypt method encrypts the previously obtained pixelated image and returns an encrypted 2D array.
+The save_image method saves the encrypted 2D image into the filename and format we specified.
+Lastly in our main method calls our ImageEncrypter class and save_image method to convert the images to their encrypted and decrypted forms.

 Known Bugs:
 No known bugs are in our code.